morrownr/USB-WiFi/README.md

 -----

 Hopefully this document is of help to Linux users that want or need USB WiFi adapter support.
-I will look to expand this document in the future.
+I will look to expand and improve this document in the future.

 -----